 Users can also pass in a custom function f

-as a first argument and
+that takes x as a first argument and

 returns a vector of values.
 Then element i